aosabook/500lines/objmodel/chapter.md

 is being read from, the descriptor protocol calls a special method on the *result* of getting an attribute from an object.
 It can be seen as the generalization of binding a method to an object – and indeed, binding a method to an object is done using the descriptor protocol.
+In addition to bound methods the most important use case for the descriptor protocol in Python is the implementation of ``staticmethod``, ``classmethod`` and ``property``.

 In this subsection we will introduce a subset of the descriptor protocol, namely only the binding of objects.
 This is done using the special method ``__get__``,